johannesegger/GetIt/docs/challenges/draw-patterns.md

 Here are some hints for each pattern that should get you started:

 * Horizontal saw
   * At the beginning move the turtle to the left edge.
-Use `Game.SceneBounds.Left` to get the x coordinate of the left edge.
+Use `Game.SceneBounds.Left` to get the X coordinate of the left edge.
 The y coordinate is the center of the scene.
   * Turn on the pen and alternately move the turtle diagonally up and down.
-  * Repeat the movement until the turtle's x position is greater than `Game.SceneBounds.Right`.
+  * Repeat the movement until the turtle's X position is greater than `Game.SceneBounds.Right`.
 * Vertical saw
   * Same as above, but the turtle should move from `Game.SceneBounds.Top` to `Game.SceneBounds.Bottom`.
 * Cross saw